New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 Join the PAI MSP Programme

 The PAI MSP Programme supports managed service providers building an AI agent practice.
-Get access to the discovery framework, proposal templates, client briefing decks, the full certification curriculum, and listing in the PAI partner directory.
+Review the discovery framework, proposal templates, client briefing decks, and credential pathways used across the programme.